-Selected readings of poems and plays; attention to major themes and development of general theatre; critical analyses of representative works.
+Selected readings in world literature with attention to major themes; critical analyses of representative works.
 (Prerequisite: ENGL 1020.)

 ENGL 2910 Creative Writing

 Theory and practice of the creation of fiction, drama, and poetry by the analysis of models and student manuscripts.
 (Prerequisite: satisfactory ACT or placement test scores.)